swaraj1-sys/swaraj1-sys/README.md

 ### 🌱 Student | Developer | Lifelong Learner

-I’m currently a 7th semester student working towards my Bachelor's degree in Computer Science.
+I’m currently a job seeking candidate and I've completed my Bachelor's degree in Computer Science with 8.23 GPA.
 Passionate about solving real-world problems using technology, I’m actively honing my skills in software development and contributing to open-source projects.
 I enjoy exploring new domains, from web development to data science and AI, while keeping an eye on trends shaping the future of tech.

 ---